signalfx/signalfx-dotnet-tracing/docs/metrics.md

 ### Additional permissions for IIS

-On .NET Framework, metrics are collected using performance counters.
+The .NET Framework collects metrics using performance counters.
-Users in non-interactive logon sessions
-(that includes IIS application pool accounts and some service accounts) must be added to the **Performance Monitoring Users** group to access counter data.
+To let service accounts and IIS application pool accounts access counter data, add them to the `Performance Monitoring Users` group.

 IIS application pools use special accounts that do not appear in the list of users.
-To add them to the Performance Monitoring Users group, look for `IIS APPPOOL\<name of the pool>`.
-For instance, the user for the DefaultAppPool would be `IIS APPPOOL\DefaultAppPool`.
+To add IIS application pool accounts to the `Performance Monitoring Users` group, search for `IIS APPPOOL\<name-of-the-pool>`.
+For example, the user for the `DefaultAppPool` pool is `IIS APPPOOL\DefaultAppPool`.

-This can be done either from the "Computer Management" UI, or from an administrator command prompt:
+The following example shows how to add an IIS application pool account to the `Performance Monitoring Users` group from a command prompt with Administrator permissions:

 ```batch
 net localgroup "Performance Monitor Users" "IIS APPPOOL\DefaultAppPool" /add